Stoph1723/STOP-THE-SCROLL.-FOCUS-NOW/README.md

 1. Download the extension ZIP file.
 2. Open `chrome://extensions/` in Chrome.
 3. Enable Developer mode.
-4. Drag and drop the ZIP folder.
+4. Unizp the file and Drag and drop the folder.
 5. Start focusing!

 ---